vue-styled-components/core/packages/docs/guide/advances/plugin.md

 ```

 ::: warning NOTES
-The `register` method must be called before `app.mount()`.
+`register` method must be called before `app.mount()`.
 Otherwise, the plugin will not be registered and the hooks will not be called.
 :::

 ## `beforeBuild` Hook